 Opportunity Cost of Space

-Add that to TCO so each welding hour reflects space utilization.
-Regularly compare occupied-area cost against alternative uses (additional machines, storage, subcontracting) to support space optimization and cost reduction decisions.
+Add it to TCO so every welding hour reflects real space use.
+Compare the occupied-area cost against other possible uses (extra machines, storage, subcontracting) to support space optimisation decisions.

-- Track occupied-hour rate and include in hourly quotes.
+- Track the occupied-hour rate and include it in quotes.

-- Audit floor layout quarterly to identify reclaimable space.
+- Audit floor layout every quarter to reclaim unused space.

 Computing Cost Per Meter and Per Part

-Start by establishing a cost-per-meter baseline for the material and thickness you’ll weld — typically $0.80/m for 1 mm steel up to $2.00/m for 6 mm — then multiply that rate by the weld length to get the raw welding cost.
+Start with a cost-per-meter baseline for the material and thickness you will weld — typically $0.80 per meter for 1 mm steel up to $2.00 per meter for 6 mm.
+Multiply by weld length to get the raw welding cost.

-Using material selection tied to thickness improves cost efficiency: e.g., 2 m of 3 mm steel at $1.20/m yields $2.40 welding cost.
+Material choice linked to thickness improves efficiency.
+For example, 2 meters of 3 mm steel at $1.20 per meter gives $2.40 welding cost.

 Include maintenance and energy apportioned per part.

-Document assumptions (rates, cycle time, weld length) so you can adjust estimates and compare alternatives quantitatively.
+Document your assumptions (rates, cycle time, weld length) so you can adjust estimates and compare options.

 Incorporating Depreciation and Salvage Value

-Then you’ll estimate a realistic salvage value — based on market comps, age, and condition — and subtract it from TCO to lower the net lifetime cost.
+Estimate a realistic salvage value based on market prices, age and condition, then subtract it from TCO to reduce net lifetime cost.

 Depreciation Methods Compared

-Because depreciation directly affects annual costs and cash-flow forecasts, you should compare methods like straight-line and declining balance quantitatively to see how they change per-year expense and the Total Cost of Ownership.
+Depreciation directly affects annual costs and cash-flow forecasts.
+Compare methods like straight-line and declining balance quantitatively to see how they change per-year expense and total cost of ownership.

-Use depreciation strategies to model yearly charges: straight-line divides (initial cost − salvage) by useful years for a constant annual expense; declining balance applies a fixed rate to book value, producing front-loaded expense that better matches rapid tech obsolescence.
+Straight-line divides (initial cost minus salvage) by useful years for a constant annual expense.
+Declining balance applies a fixed rate to book value and produces front-loaded expense that matches rapid tech obsolescence.

-Quantify both over the equipment life, sum annual expenses, and compare cumulative depreciation and remaining book value each year to evaluate financial implications.
+Quantify both over the equipment life, sum annual expenses, and compare cumulative depreciation and remaining book value each year.

-- Calculate straight-line: (Cost − salvage) / years, then tabulate yearly expense.
+- Calculate straight-line: (cost minus salvage) divided by years, then tabulate yearly expense.

-- Calculate declining balance: rate × book value annually; track cumulative depreciation.
+- Calculate declining balance: rate times book value annually; track cumulative depreciation.

-- Compare TCO impact year-by-year and as an NPV.
+- Compare TCO impact year-by-year and as net present value.

 Salvage Value Estimation

-When you estimate salvage value for a laser welding machine, quantify it as a function of age, condition, market demand, and technological obsolescence so the figure feeds directly into depreciation and TCO calculations; for example, a $200,000 purchase with a $20,000 salvage over three years yields annual straight-line depreciation of ($200,000 − $20,000)/3 = $60,000, which alters cash-flow forecasts, tax deductions, and NPV assessments.
+When you estimate salvage value for a laser welding machine, base it on age, condition, market demand and technological obsolescence.
+This figure feeds directly into depreciation and TCO calculations.
+For example, a $200,000 purchase with $20,000 salvage over three years gives annual straight-line depreciation of ($200,000 minus $20,000) divided by 3 equals $60,000.

-Next, identify salvage value factors: current secondary-market pricing, projected component wear, maintenance history, and likely obsolescence curve.
-Assign probabilities or scenarios (best/likely/worst) and convert to dollar estimates.
+Identify factors: current secondary-market pricing, projected wear, maintenance history and obsolescence curve.
+Assign best-case, likely and worst-case scenarios and turn them into dollar estimates.

-Apply the depreciation formula for each scenario to quantify annual expense.
-Record assumptions, update estimates annually, and use results in capital budgeting and TCO models for rigorous financial planning.
+Apply the depreciation formula for each scenario.
+Record assumptions, update estimates annually and use the results in capital budgeting.

 Impact on Hourly Cost

-choose and document your depreciation method (straight‑line, declining balance, or unit‑of‑production), recalculate whenever expected annual hours or salvage prospects change, and model best/likely/worst salvage scenarios so your quoted hourly cost reflects realistic asset recovery and the timing of expense recognition.
+Choose and document your depreciation method (straight-line, declining balance or unit-of-production).
+Recalculate whenever expected annual hours or salvage prospects change.
+Model best, likely and worst salvage scenarios so your quoted hourly cost stays realistic.

 - Recalculate after each annual hours revision.